dprint/dprint/docs/home.md

 ### `indentWidth`

-The number of spaces for an indent.
-This option is ignored when using tabs.
+The number of spaces for an indent when using spaces or the number of characters to treat an indent as when using tabs.

 Defaults to `4`.